 - Make it more like Skee ball and add multiple basket

-Cardboard boxes and toddlers – it’s a relationship that just never gets old.
-Buuuuut if you do need a change of pace, try making a DIY toddler toy (this ball ramp) as a fun random activity.
-Until I needed that broom back, it was one fabulous “toy” to have.
+Cardboard boxes and kids – it’s a relationship that just never gets old.
+Buuuuut if you do need a change of pace, try making a DIY toy (this ball ramp) as a fun random activity that your kids are bound to enjoy.

 Frequently Asked Questions

 Any age that enjoys rolling balls down a ramp.
 This activity has a wide age range – from one year olds to 11 year olds, everyone gets a kick out of a ball ramp.

 Of course not!
 Indoor activities are an extra or a tool to use when you need to break up the day.
 They are NOT a requirement of parenting or childhood.